FZJ-JSC/JUBE/docs/glossar.rst

        the original work directory)

    substituteset_tag
-     A substituteset is a container to store a bundle of subs.
+     A substituteset is a container to store a bundle of sub commands.

      .. code-block:: xml